Table of Contents

 - Python coding

-On the other hand, in order to have the required mentality and ability to work well within a team of data scientists and other data-related professionals, you also need to obtain and develop the following soft skills:
+On the other hand, in order to have the required mentality and ability to work well within a team of data scientists and other data-related professionals, as well as learn to automate data entry, you need to obtain and develop the following soft skills:

 - Critical thinking